-Urbanization & Biodiversity - Winter 2026
+Urbanization & Biodiversity - Fall 2026

 This course reviews the many ways that organisms respond to urbanization and the challenges of living in urban areas, encompassing physiological, behavioural, and life history responses of individuals, evolutionary adaptations of populations, and changes in composition and dynamics of ecological communities.
 Discussions will focus on broad patterns that help us better understand how cities impact biodiversity, and why some organisms tolerate urban challenges so much better than others.
+Syllabus

 Important Information